praneeth999/visual_odometry/README.md

-# Monocular Video Odometry Using OpenCV
+# Monocular Visual Odometry Using OpenCV
 This is an Python OpenCV based implementation of visual odometery.